 The City allocated resources towards the provision of housing and counseling services to individuals who are either homeless or are at risk of becoming homeless.
-These services include the Women and Families Center's "Project Reach" which directly benefits runaway, homeless and at-risk youth ages 12-24 by seeking out youth where they congregate and providing supportive services to build self-sufficiency and identify stable, long-term housing.
+These services include the Women and Families Center's "Project Reach" which directly benefits runaway, homeless and at-risk youth ages 18-24 by seeking out youth where they congregate and providing supportive services to build self-sufficiency and identify stable, long-term housing.
 The program also provides transitional housing services to young adults, economic training, and independence through job readiness programs and education.

-The City also awarded funds to the Meriden Warming Center from Coalition on Housing & Homelessness, which provides outreach and warming shelters during extreme weather periods.
+The City is also currently working with the Meriden Warming Center from Coalition on Housing & Homelessness, which provides outreach and warming shelters during extreme weather periods.